CharlzReed/Deliverable2/README.md

 # Deliverable2

-This is the back end section of the project.
+This is a slightly downsized version of the current project that is 90% finished.

-Use maven to manage the files.
+Just a few methods need to be added, but the core functionality of reading/writing to files and reconstructing the objects is working flawlessly.